eldday/webresume/README.md

 * example skills
 * Default User accounts {Admin:Password}

-this is enough to show present the main menu and allow navigation
+...this is enough to show the main menu and allow navigation

 ``` mysql create database webresume ```